 Despite being the financial capital of the Asia Pacific region, Singapore cannot be described as a city, which doesn’t know how to entertain!

 So if you looking for a place with just a pinch of tourist sites, loads of shopping, plenty of relaxing and perfect for an afternoon snooze look no more because you just found your Mecca!
+Here’s our list of fun things to do

 If the hoards of shoppers have not carried you away already to the malls, head out to Sentosa Island.
 It’s a quick bus or cable car ride away making it a perfect day trip.
 Gorgeous with its manicured lawns and pristine beaches, the island is flowing with resorts that organize loads of fun activities.
 If a day is not enough, you can even choose to stay over.